sjbennett123/polarlarp/content/Modules/unholy_warcry/_index.md

 **Transformations**: None

- **Running Notes**: The PCs are given a list of buildings to reclaim if Stonewood is to be theirs again.This is the midway point in the 10 module series where it starts to become challenging.

-**Tactics**: The Raid Leader should stay back and command the Grunts and Scouts mainly but use gases if directly rushed.
-They are master of tactics and organization of thes brutes The NPCs will rest 2 times upon death and come from other parts of the Brewery to defend. **THE RAID LEADER DOES NOT RESET**.
-The NPCs may appear behind the players and start from outside the mod shack where they players entered to simulate being surrounded.
-This module is designed for mid seasoned adventurers

-~**The players will get the chance to name a beer in the game after their deeds.
-Balor Ironleaf will ask them to pick a name after the module if they succeed~**
+ **Running Notes**:

+The Mausoleum is the final module in the Reclaiming Stonewood Arc.
+This module will be very challenging for the players.
+The Vampire Lord must be killed with a Stake of Woe or he will take his death count and respawn at Night.
+The status effects will be brutal on this module.
+The Death Knights will be Killing Blow Active should they have a chance to raise more Undead.
+The Vampire Lord will try to Arcane Vampire Charm PCs so kill their friends.
+The Abominations are shock troops, they will rush and try to kill who they can.
+The Death Knights Will rest 2 times and the Undead Abominations will reset 4 times.
+This module is designed for seasoned adventurers or the town to help.